tessercat/pbx-docs/client/notes.md

 in browser `localStorage`.

 The service host
-indicates session expiry.
+indicates session expiry
 by sending 404 in reply
 to the auth credential request.

-When it receives 404 in reply
-to its first request,
-the client requests new login credentials by clearing its current session ID and generating and sending a new one.
+The client clears its current session ID and tries again once when it receives 404 in reply.

-The client halts
-after the first session request if it receices any non-ok status code except 404, and on any non-ok status code on a session-renewal request.
+Except for the first session expiry 404, the client leaves the channel if it receives any non-ok status code.

-## Login and pub/sub

-Once session ID, client ID and password are known, the client logs in to the verto endpoint, subscribe to channel presence events on client-ready, and publishes its presence status to the channel on successful subscription
+Once session ID, client ID and password are known, the client logs in to the verto endpoint.
-(and on disconnection).

-Since they're peer-specific,
+If login is successful,
+the client receives a ready event from the server.

+FreeSWITCH notes
+describe the details
+of session authentication.

+## Pub/sub channels

+The Client class
-all pub/sub methods
+provides methods
-should probably move to the Peer class.
+that allow controllers
+to subscibe to and publish events to a client's channel.

+To subscribe to the client's channel, controllers provide a callback that subscribes when the client is ready.

+Note that
+FreeSWITCH configuration
+must authorize a client to subscribe to the client's channel or the verto endpoint rejects the subscription.

+Disconnecting from the WebSocket automatically cleans up subscriptions on the server, so I haven't bothered to implement an unsubscribe method.

 ## Peer-to-peer signal channel

+The Client class
+provides a method
+that allows controllers
+to send messages
+directly to other peers
+based on client ID.

 FreeSWITCH notes
 describe how this is implemented